chocolatey/docs/input/en-us/create/functions/uninstall-chocolateyzippackage.md

 ## Notes

-Not necessary if files are unzippped to package directory.
+Not necessary if files are unzipped to package directory.

 This helper reduces the number of lines one would have to remove the files extracted from a previously installed zip file.